eclipse/upm/docs/building.md

 cd build
 cmake ..
 make
+make install
 ~~~~~~~~~~~~~

+The last command will create the include/ and lib/ directories with a copy of
+the headers and library objects respectively in your build location.

 Our cmake configure has a number of options, *cmake-gui* or *ccmake* can show
 you all the options.
 The interesting ones are detailed below: